NHOQA/TD-XPAH-HaLow-Mesh/README.md

 Todo as of 1/22/24
 -More testing to confirm the script is consistent  <br>
--Range testing, should involve gettnig a 3d printed case file together to allow easier movement  <br>
+-Range testing, should involve getting a 3d printed case file together to allow easier movement  <br>
--Sort out how to get script to run automatically on start up.
+-Sort out how to get script to run automatically on start up. <br>
+-Look at Tx power.
+Per Teledatics max Tx power is 21 dbm.
+NRC7292 docs look to call out 30 dbm, and power meter seems to show 30dbm at antenna.
+Test how power varies with channel setting.
+Current channel of 153 seems to allow full 30dbm, but per NRC channel map docs, is 2 MHz bandwidth.
+For range considerations, would prefer 1 MHz with the 30 dbm Tx power.
+But the channels (in channel map doc) that will do that are 1-11, which do not seem to be working now.